-When I receive a criticism, instead of disregarding it, I take it as an opportunity to learn.
-I figure that if the criticism is correct, then I’ve been given an opportunity to improve, and if it’s not, I’ve at least completed a performance review of sorts on myself and my business, which I think is a valuable thing to do regularly.
-So when I receive a criticism, I immediately ask myself these three questions:
+When I receive criticism, instead of disregarding it, I take it as an opportunity to learn.
+I figure that if the criticism is correct, then I’ve been given an opportunity to improve.
+If it’s not, I’ve at least completed a performance review of sorts on myself and my business, which I think is a valuable thing to do regularly.
+So when I receive criticism, I immediately ask myself these three questions:

 - Does any part of this feel true?

 - Is the person giving the criticism my target market?
 If yes, what can this potentially tell me about my target market?